-Changes to Licence Fees
+Changes to Registration Fees

-On 1 July 1997, licence fee rates in Western Australia were increased by approximately 20%.
+On 1 July 1997, registration fee rates in Western Australia increased by approximately 20%.

-On 1 July 1998, licence fees were further increased, and the calculation of the fees was simplified and charged on the basis of weight only (\$12 per 100 kg tare weight) as opposed to engine power output.
+On 1 July 1998, registration fees were further increased, as part of which the calculation was simplified and charged based on weight only (\$12 per 100 kg tare weight), rather than engine power output.